Brian Harman

 Brian Eric Harman (born January 19, 1987) is an American professional golfer from Savannah, Georgia.
 He plays on the PGA Tour, on which he has won four tournaments, including a major championship victory at the 2023 Open Championship.
 He also finished as a runner-up at the 2017 U.S. Open.
 He plays left-handed.

 Amateur career

-In college, Harman was a three-time 2nd Team All-American on the University of Georgia golf team.
-He won the 2005 NCAA Preview and the 2006 Isleworth Invitational.
-He also won the yearly award for highest Grade Point Average three times.

 In 2003, Harman won the U.S. Junior Amateur.
 He won the Players Amateur in 2005, and the Porter Cup in 2007, shooting a tournament record 22-under-par 258.

 Harman played on the winning 2005 and 2009 Walker Cup and 2007 Palmer Cup teams.
 He was the youngest-ever member of the Walker Cup team when he debuted in 2005.

+In college, Harman was a three-time 2nd Team All-American on the University of Georgia golf team.
+He won the 2005 NCAA Preview and the 2006 Isleworth Invitational.
+He also won the yearly award for highest grade point average three times.
+Harman graduated with a Bachelor of Business Administration in finance from UGA's Terry College of Business in 2011.